canidlogic/retro/doc/RetroSpec.md

 Instruments have a parent instrument reference, and three dictionary references representing parameter overrides for channel parameters, operator zero parameters, and operator one parameters.
 All references may be null.
 Null dictionary references are equivalent to a reference to an empty dictionary.

 Graphs use an abstract interface to allow for multiple graph object implementations.
 Graph objects must indicate whether they are global or local graphs.
-They must also provide a function that takes an integer time value `t` greater than or equal to zero and returns an integer parameter value in 17-bit unsigned integer range, along with another integer counting how many `t` values this parameter value will remain valid for (at least one, or the special value -1 if this is the sustain value that remains constant for all following `t` values).
+They must also provide a function that takes an integer time value `t` greater than or equal to zero and returns an integer parameter value in 17-bit unsigned integer range, along with another integer counting how many `t` values this parameter value will remain valid for (at least one, or the special value -1 if this value will be repeated infinitely for all following `t` values).

 ### Interpreter state